Skolaczk/Skolaczk/README.md

 ### Hi there 👋, Hi I'm Michał
 My name is Michał.
 I've been learning programming for one year and several months.

-Skills: REACT / JS / HTML / CSS / SCSS
+Skills: REACT / JS / TYPESCRIPT / HTML / CSS / SCSS